hybridego/hybridego/README.md

 <div align="center">

-# Hi there, I'm HoChul Jeon (Lionel) 👋
+# Hi there, I'm Lionel J 👋

 ![Embedded Systems & Android Enthusiast](https://img.shields.io/badge/Embedded%20Systems%20%26%20Android-Enthusiast-brightgreen?style=for-the-badge&logo=android&logoColor=white)

-I'm a seasoned Embedded Systems and Application Development Engineer with over 15 years of experience in Linux and Android-based firmware, platform, and server development.
+I'm a seasoned Embedded Systems and Application Development Engineer with over 15 years of experience in Linux and Android-based HAL, application, platform, and server development.
 From early Android porting (Cupcake era) to modern IoT and smart devices, I've specialized in Camera, Audio, SurfaceFlinger, and Multimedia HAL/Framework.
 Passionate about building innovative solutions for smart speakers, robots, and IoT ecosystems using C/C++, Python, Go, and Kotlin.

 > "The road is under your feet, the heart looks to the distance"